wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 3.0.1 =
+- Added a new CSS class to the registration complete message.

 = 3.0 =
 - Updated the swedish langauge translation
 - Added a new option to enable opening of the PayPal buy button in a new window (using the "new_window" parameter in the shortcode).